GodSpeeD-17/STM32F103C8T6_BareMetal/BareMetal/Driver/GPIO/GPIO.md

   updated images through explicit output pointers, and return `driver_status_t`.
   The status makes null output pointers and unexpected decode/encode failures visible to the driver.
+- Codec image-mutating APIs must be designed as conjugate pairs.
+Every `Codec_<Module>_Stage*()` API that writes a value into a caller-owned image needs the matching `Codec_<Module>_Extract*()` API that recovers the same driver-facing value from a caller-owned image.
+Read-only hardware images such as `IDR` may expose extraction-only APIs because there is no valid staged write operation for that register.
 - Keep validation, clock sequencing, batching, and write ordering in the driver.
 - Keep board-specific behavior outside the generic GPIO driver.
 The current Blue Pill LED codecs live in the BSP module, while generic GPIO pin